 10. Attend a religious service.

-Many in the area already have plans to celebrate Christmas with their local church communities, but if you're looking for a service and haven't found one yet, try these places of worship in different Little Rock neighborhoods: downtown and Argenta, The Heights and Hillcrest or west Little Rock.
+Many in the area already have plans to celebrate Christmas with their local faith communities, but if you're looking for a service and haven't found one yet, try these places of worship in some of the different Little Rock neighborhoods: downtown and Argenta, The Heights and Hillcrest or west Little Rock.

 11. Go to a Christmas movie.